Self-Determination through Decentralized Economic Structures

 In analogy to the cone of political subsidiarity, economic subsidiarity means that economic value creation is contributed by the smallest possible units in accordance with the technological requirements of production.
 Craftsman’s work, for example, would be provided by a large number of small workshops scattered across the country, whilst elaborate industrial productions would be based at a few central locations, and highly specialized research projects at a single European or even global location.

-But keep in mind that economic subsidiarity is not to be confused with undifferentiated decentralization, it is rather a controlled process to establish a socially and ecologically efficient hierarchy of economic production in accordance with technological capabilities.
+But keep in mind that economic subsidiarity is not to be confused with undifferentiated decentralization, it is rather an economy-politically controlled process to establish a socially and ecologically efficient hierarchy of economic production in accordance with technological capabilities.
 With this understanding, economic subsidiarity stands for decentralized economic self-determination and individual responsibility, including local responsibility for people and nature, and for widespread diversity of production technologies and products.

 At the same time economic subsidiarity allows for horizontal competition between identical production technologies, and for vertical competition between labor-intensive and capital-intensive productions.
 And above all, it guarantees the diverse labor supply of the workforce to match with the equally diverse labor demand of economic enterprises, so that all citizens are assured self-determined participation in the economy and a fair share of the economic outturn in the form of wages and capital returns to earn their living.
 All in all that means: a subsidiary economic structure constitutes the basis for social and ecological yields manifesting themselves in full employment and environmental protection.

 Up to now, the need for economic subsidiarity is getting little attention from both politics and economics.
 If anything, it was assumed that the formation of functional economic structures was sufficiently ensured by efforts concerning political subsidiarity and by the market mechanism.
 In most cases even economic concentration was promoted, because economies of scale and economies of scope were equated with high and sustainable productivity, disregarding their negative social and environmental effects under centralist conditions.
 As a compliment see the article Scale Economies and Productivity.